richardlau/nodejs.org-flow/README.md

-Experimenting with mermaid to document the flow for how nodejs.org currently works.
+Experimenting with mermaid to document the flow for how the release process and nodejs.org currently works.
 ```mermaid
 flowchart TD